-The purpose of the Certificate in Career and Technical Education, is to provide professional knowledge courses for those with occupation specific knowledge and skills.
+The purpose of the Certificate in Career and Technical Education is to provide professional knowledge courses for those with occupation specific knowledge and skills.
 The certificate program combines fundamental career and technical education theory with professional knowledge for developing and delivering occupational training in a variety of educational settings.
 It is ideal for those who seek professional advancement in the field of career and technical education or who require professional knowledge courses for certification renewal.
-Certificate completers will have the knowledge and ability to plan, develop, deliver, and assess instruction in their occupational area.
+Those who complete this certificate will have the knowledge and ability to plan, develop, deliver, and assess instruction in their occupational area.

 Student Learning Outcomes

-1. Students will demonstrate understanding of the foundations of Career and Technical Education
+- Students will demonstrate understanding of the foundations of Career and Technical Education.

 Details Accordion Closed

 - Admission requirements over and above admission to NAU are required.

 - NAU graduate online application is required for all programs.
 Details on admission requirements are included in the online application.

 - Undergraduate degree from a regionally accredited institution.